Solar neutrino physics: Prospects of solar neutrino experiments

 JNE plans to employ a new type of LS, known as slow LS, which features both high light yield and the capability of Cherenkov/scintillation separation~\cite{Guo:2017nnr,Biller:2020uoi}.
 By reducing the concentration of the primary fluor, the pulse shape of the scintillation light is stretched to several tens of nanoseconds, allowing the prompt Cherenkov light component to be distinguishable.
 This new technique will enable JNE to measure both the electron direction and its energy, which are crucial in solar neutrino experiments.

 Suppose JNE can fulfill its proposal of multi-kilo-ton fiducial target mass.
 In that case, it will provide high-precision measurements of solar neutrino fluxes, particularly the low-energy components like pp and $^{7}\text{Be}$ neutrinos.
 Assuming 500 photoelectrons per MeV can be attained (depending on the light yield and the PMT efficiency), these two neutrino fluxes can be measured within 0.5\% and 0.4\% statistical uncertainties, respectively---see Tab.~3.5 in Ref.~\cite{Jinping:2016iiq}.
-In addition, JNE will also be able to measure CNO neutrinos accurately to resolve the solar metallicity problem at more than 5$\sigma$ C.L.~\cite{Jinping:2016iiq}.
-These expected achievements require demonstrating the Cherenkov scintillator technique in a large-volume neutrino detector.
+In addition, JNE will also be able to observe CNO neutrinos with more than $5\ \sigma$ statistical significance.
+Assuming the oscillation parameters are well determined with high precision, the high and low metallicity hypotheses can be resolved at more than $5\ \sigma$ C.L.~\cite{Jinping:2016iiq}.
+These achievements require demonstrating the Cherenkov scintillator technique in a large-volume neutrino detector.
 It needs the PMT waveform output and analysis in both online and offline stages.
 Despite the lowest cosmogenic background, low energy radioactive background control will be another challenging issue.
 The group is also investigating the possibility of loading lithium~\cite{Shao:2022yjc} or gallium~\cite{Wang} to enrich its solar neutrino research program.